evilpin/dnsmonitor/README.md

 # dnsmonitor
 Nagios/Icinga plugin to monitor for unauthorized changes in domain names.
+Useful for auditing your own domains.

 Example config:
 ```json